thecdil/storymap-archiver/README.md

 ## Original Cascade Theme

-The folder "docs/Storymaps-Cascade-1.23.0" is the original Esri Story Maps Cascade layout for reference.
+The folder "docs/Storymaps-Cascade-1.23.0" is the original Esri Story Maps Cascade package.
+This source is used by the migration script.
-It can be used to view old stories in their original form for recovery or reference.
+It can also be used to view old stories in their original form for reference or recovery.
 See "docs/use-cascade.md" for info.

 ## Examples